 - Your child's activity level

-- Psychosocial history, including incidences of depression and sleep disturbances and sadness and whether your child has friends or is the target of bullying
+- Psychosocial history, including incidences of depression, sleep disturbances, and sadness and whether your child feels isolated or alone or is the target of bullying

 Your child's doctor might order blood tests if he or she finds that your child is obese.
 These tests might include: